 If you already have a dog, you may be wondering if it’s possible to cruise with them.
 You know your dog better than anyone else, so I can’t really say.
 But most dogs on boats love the lifestyle, with lots of new people, places and smells to explore.
 However, high-energy dogs on boats can have problems if they can’t get to shore often enough to burn off that energy (read a great way to quickly tire a dog out).

 Puppies are usually very adaptable and readily take to boat life or a combination of boat and land life.
 An agile, surefooted dog usually takes to the boat more easily than one that isn’t.
 They don’t have to be a super-athlete to be a boat dog though.
 A lot of this also depends on boat design and how much they have to clamber over on deck, etc.

 Small dogs on boats are easier than large dogs.
-Now, plenty of people do cruise with larger dogs.
+Now, plenty of people do live onboard and cruise with larger dogs.
 And if you have a large dog, you can find ways to make it work (read this article by my VA, Pamela Webster, who cruises with a golden retriever).
 But the reality is that smaller dogs are easier:

-- If you can carry the dog under one arm, it’s helpful when getting them into the dinghy, from the dock into the dinghy and particularly if you’ve living on the boat while on the hard and have to go up and down a 10-foot ladder.
+- If you can carry the dog under one arm, it’s helpful when getting them into the dinghy, from the dock into the dinghy and particularly if you’re living on the boat while on the hard and have to go up and down a 10-foot ladder.

 - A dog that can’t get up the companionway can be safely left below when docking or anchoring.

 - Smaller dogs take less space themselves and need less space for food and other supplies and less water for drinking and bathing.